 Last Updated: 23 August 2019

-With its lush jungles, iconic waves, and incomparable surf atmosphere, Bali beckons as one of the most desirable learn-to-surf destinations in the world.
+With its lush jungles, world-class waves, and incomparable surf atmosphere, Bali beckons as one of the most desirable learn-to-surf destinations in the world.
 The fact that no matter what your skill level is when you arrive, you will undoubtedly leave a better surfer is also a massive drawcard.
-As are the sheer amount of beginner-friendly surf camps in Bali and the variety of stay and lesson options it has makes it ideal for everyone from novices to advanced surfers.
+The sheer number of beginner-friendly surf camps in Bali and the variety of stay and lesson options it has makes it ideal for everyone from novices to advanced surfers.

-For many budding wave-riders, these factors make Bali the preferred port of call when they decide to learn the ropes.
+For many first-time surfers, these factors make Bali the preferred port of call when they decide to learn the ropes.
 Who wouldn’t want to surf on a dreamy Indonesian island for their first session, right?
-Before you book flights though, the team here at Rapture has got a few travel tips to make your first learn to surf trip to Bali a cracker.

 Read on if you’d like to make the most of your Indonesian wave-catching adventure and let us know in the comments if you have any travel tips you’d like to share.